Baibhavbittutiwari/Event-wallpaper-saver/README.md

 - `datetime`: Module for working with dates and times.

 ## Usage
-1. **Setup**: Ensure that the required Python libraries are installed.
-Optionally, obtain an API key from Unsplash .
+1. **Setup**: Ensure the required Python libraries are installed.
+Optionally, obtain an API key from Unsplash.
 2. **CSV File Preparation**: Populate the `All_events.csv` file with events organized by date.
-Each row contain the date of the event and a description of the event.
+Each row contains the date of the event and a description of the event.
 3. **Execution**: Run the `event_wallpaper.py` script.
 Follow the prompts to the Unsplash API client ID when prompted.
 4. **Desktop Wallpaper Update**: The script will fetch the event for the current date, search for related images on Unsplash, download the image, and set it as the desktop wallpaper.

 ## Notes
-- Ensure that the CSV file remains well-formatted with proper column headers and data integrity to avoid issues with data processing and integration.
+- Ensure that the CSV file remains well-formatted with proper column headers and data integrity to avoid data processing and integration issues.
 - Backup the CSV file regularly to prevent data loss in case of accidental deletion or corruption.

 ## Future Improvements